wostzone/owserver-pb/README.md

 ## Status

 The status of this plugin is Alpha.
-It is functional but breaking changes must be expected.
+It is functional but breaking changes can still happen.

 This plugin provides basic functionality:
 1. Publish TDs for the EDS gateway and connected 1-wire devices
 2. Publish value update messages

-Planned:
-3. Support for configuration updates
-4. Improve conformance to WoT TD's with publishing updates and use of TD forms

 ## Audience

-This project is aimed at software developers, system implementors and people with a keen interest in IoT that value security and interoperability.
+This project is aimed at IoT software developers that value the security and interoperability that WoST brings.

 ## Dependencies

 This plugin needs a EDS OWServer hub device on the local network.

+This plugin operates as a plugin to the [WoST Hub](https://github.com/wostzone/hub).

 ## Summary